Kernix13/javascript-cheat-sheet/README.md

 # VANILLA JAVASCRIPT CHEAT SHEET

-This is not an all-inclusive list of every possible JavaScript method, property, etc. This file has tables of comparisons or for quick reference.
+This is not an all-inclusive list of every possible JavaScript method, property, etc. This file has tables of comparisons for quick reference, notes on elements in the tables.
+At the bottom of the file is a repeat of the methods in the tables but from the perspective of CRUD.

+The file [notes.md](https://github.com/Kernix13/javascript-cheat-sheet/blob/master/notes.md) has a large amount of notes for me for everything and anything about JavaScript that helps me.

+The file [practical-examples.md](https://github.com/Kernix13/javascript-cheat-sheet/blob/master/practical-examples.md) has code blocks for everything in this file all with practical application.
+It does not have arrays or objects of animals or fruit, but as many real-life examples as I have used myself or can image, such as:

+1. Business client/cuustomer contact information and other pertinent data as objects
+1. Inventory and supply chain records in objects and arrays
+1. Examples for email subscriptions or user profile areas with personl greetings, messages, etc.
+1. Examples for personal hobbies and interests such as music CD/song collections, supplies needed for painting, steps for performing complex tasks, etc.

 <div id="back-to-top"></div>